mscastillo/FSE/README.md

 > [Visualizing High-Dimensional Data Using t-SNE](http://lvdmaaten.github.io/tsne/). *Journal of Machine Learning Research* (2008).

 The main script, `tSNE_analysis.m`, depends on the [MATLAB implementation](http://lvdmaaten.github.io/tsne/) of the tSNE method.
 The original code from the tSNE algorithm can be found in [Simple_tSNE/](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis/Simple_tSNE).
 Check that the path to it is added correctly at the begining of the main script.
-The method preprocess the data using PCA and choosing a given number of initial dimensions to start.
-Instead of choosing an arbitrary number of componenets, the main script computes the PCA and chooses the number of components comprising a given level of variability (i.e. 95%).
+The method preprocesses the data using PCA and choosing a given number of initial dimensions to compute an initial solution.
+Instead of choosing an arbitrary number of components, the main script performs PCA and chooses the number of components comprising a given level of variability.
+By default, `PCA_level` is set to keep the 95% of the variance.
+To skip this preprocessing step, st it up as 100%.

 tSNE is an stochastic method that will produce a different result every time.
 For repeatability, the randomness is controlled by fixing the seed of the random generator.
 For convenience, PCA and tSNE results are rotated using the varimax transformation.